vsch/flexmark-java/flexmark-ext-emoji/src/test/resources/ext_emoji_crash_spec.md

       item since we are inserting above and not affecting the current item.
 * [ ] Add: List syntax dependent list item action behavior.
       - [x] Add: flexmark option to recognize empty list sub-items option to PARSER purpose.
-      - [x] Fix: psi list item prefix reporting to match fixed4, github and CommonMark list processing settings.
+      - [x] Fix: psi list item PREFIX reporting to match fixed4, github and CommonMark list processing settings.
       * [x] Fix: list indent for nested items should not indent to more than (listLevel)*4 + 3 in fixed 4 mode, and check if also in GitHub compatible mode